yan-duarte/yan-duarte.github.io/_posts/2016-09-01-RMP-Assignment1.md

 ## **Measures**

-Since most of the incidence of breast cancer registries before 2002 were missing, I choose to pick only the data from 2002 from GAPMINDER/IARC.
+Since most of the incidence of breast cancer registries before 2002 were missing, I opted to pick only the data from 2002 of GAPMINDER/IARC.
 To merge the information between this data and the sugar consumption, I only used data from 129 countries.
-In this works, the incidence of breast cancer is a quantitative response variable.
+In this works, the incidence of breast cancer is a quantitative response variable that ranged from 3.9 to 101.10 new breast cancer cases per 100,000 female.

-For the sugar consumption, I

-Lifetime major depression (i.e. those experienced in the past 12 months and prior to the past 12 months) was assessed using the NIAAA, Alcohol Use Disorder and Associated Disabilities Interview Schedule – DSM-IV (AUDADIS-IV) (Grant et al., 2003; Grant, Harford, Dawson, & Chou, 1995).
-The tobacco module of the AUDADIS-IV contains detailed questions on the frequency, quantity, and patterning of tobacco use as well as symptom criteria for DSM-IV nicotine dependence.
-Current smoking was evaluated through both smoking frequency (“About how often did you usually smoke in the past year?”) coded dichotomously to represent presence or absence of daily smoking, and quantity (“On the days that you smoked in the last year, about how many cigarettes did you usually smoke?”), a quantitative variable that ranged from 1 cigarette per day to 98 cigarettes per day
+For the sugar consumption, I realized that would be better to make an average of the data from 1953 until 2002.
+The result was used as the explanatory variable and, during the course, I used it either as a quantitative variable as much as a qualitative variable.
+To the quantitative variable, it ranged from 6.13 to 163.86 sugar consumption per person and day.
+While to the qualitative variable, I separated the data into five categories:

+  - Desirable: between 0 and 30 g per day.
+  - Raised: between 30 and 60 g per day.
+  - Borderline high: between 60 and 90 g per day.
+  - High: between 90 and 120 g per day.
+  - Very high: under 120g per day.